ob1lan/FindingsManager/README.md

 # TO DO

+- Handle the case when there are no SMTP settings yet
+- Handle the case when there are no projects yet
+- Handle the case when there are no products yet
+- Fix the Settings form submission (currently, it does not work)
 - Calculate DueDate should take the createdAt instead of today
 - Implement finding's reference link (if exists, transform the reference into a link)
 - Review BFF recommendations on the findings controller (and continue with others)